A Roguelike PvE shooter, focused on replayability and player lead decision making.

 Level Design

-A restriction with Arena scale VR is that the arena has a maximum size that corresponds to the room you are physically in.
-To combat this we picked three common sizes that all maps would fit.
+Arena-scale VR limitations were addressed by designing maps to fit three common sizes, ensuring a consistent experience across different arenas.
 The maps were made so that all 3 sizes would exist in the same scene with a dynamic set of barriers that could block off the different sizes of maps and the larger exterior environments.
 This allowed for all 3 sizes to be developed simultaneously without any disruptions to quality or version maintenance.
-As a byproduct a player who experiences the game in a smaller arena would have an identical one in a larger arena.

 A portion of my time was spent on making sure the zombies could path across any environment they were in.
 As it was vital that the players had something to fight and not just a series of static targets.